-In life, don’t we all want more happiness and less horrible?
+In life, don’t we all want more happiness and less hot mess?
 More amazing and less annoying?
 More personal space and less in-your-face?
 Did I hear the crowd say “Hell yes!”?
-I thought so.
-Well, me too!
+I thought so — and I am right there with ya!

 I’m feeling the need to help you understand why a simple social interaction can stir up the bubbling anxiety In every cell of my body.
 Yep.
 There is something that happens to me on a regular basis and we need to have a conversation about it.

 Let me start by saying that I know you all mean well, I really, really do.
 But, for. the. love.
 When you approach me, please don’t jump on me like a horny rottweiler looking for a good time!
 Don’t grab my waist, arms or shoulders, with a G.I.
 Joe kung-fu grip, in an attempt to pull me towards you.
 Or, go in for the awkward “half hug” squeeze.
 Don’t get me wrong, I love when my friends and family want to talk to me, but I’m not a fan of random hands or unexpected touching of any kind without someone telling me who they are FIRST.
 My god people, give me some identification and warning!!
 If you don’t, It’s not only annoying, but it’s also extremely unnerving to me!

 So, here’s where I’m going to help you, which will help me as well.
 You just need to remember four simple words – “Talk Before You Touch”!
 It’s an easy concept, and I’m going to break it down into four parts for you guys!
 When you understand where I’m coming from as a blind person, it will make social Interactions more comfortable for all of us.